Instructor contact information

 Your grade in STAT 216 will contain the following components.

-You will be expected to complete the assigned textbook reading and we recommend using the reading guides provided in the coursepack prior to each Monday class (as shown on the STAT 216 calendar).
-On Monday, your lead instructor will lead a guided lecture over the course material, after which you will need to complete a quiz over the lecture.
-Lecture quizzes are found on Gradescope and due by 9pm every Tuesday.
-Up until the 9pm Tuesday deadline, you can retake the lecture quizzes as many times as you like by clicking Resubmit in Gradescope to open and edit any question answer.
+To begin each topic, you will be expected to complete the assigned textbook reading and watch the assigned videos in D2L prior to class.
+We recommend using the reading and video guides provided in the coursepack (as shown on the STAT 216 calendar).
+You will need to complete reading/video quizzes, which are found on Gradescope and due by the start of class.
+Up until your class time, you can retake the video/reading quizzes as many times as you like by clicking Resubmit in Gradescope to open and edit any question answer.

-• The lowest lecture grade will be dropped.
+• The lowest video/reading quiz grade will be dropped.

-Every Wednesday during class, you will meet with your classmates and instructor to work through that day’s coursepack group activity.
-Attendance and completion of the in-class and out-of-class activities counts towards this portion of your grade.
+Every class day, you will meet with your classmates and instructor team to work through that day’s coursepack group activity.
+Attendance and completion of the in-class activities counts towards this portion of your grade.

 • Activities must be completed in the Stat 216 Coursepack.
 If you prefer to complete the activity on a pdf copy using a stylus-enabled device, please speak to your instructor, and he or she will provide you with a PDF copy of the coursepack.